th0rn0/lanops-manager/README.md

 ### Dockerless Setup

+Disclaimer: This part is untested and I dont intend on testing it.
+If you are struggling move out of 1999 and utlize Docker.

 1. Y U DO DIS?

-2. Set the server root as public/
+2. Set the server root as public/.
+Apache and NGINX are supported.
+WAMP or its alternatives are untested (and shouldn't be used)

 3. Install Prerequisites: